dmendoz1/movie-browser/README.md

 Technologies used: Javascript(React JS), CSS3, HTML5.

 Webapp that fetches from the https://www.themoviedb.org movie database API and lets user look for movies.
 Lodash's Debouncer is used to limit API fetch requests.
+It also uses React's 'react-dom-router' to load different components.

 Demo: https://dmendoz1.github.io/movie-browser/